Polioptila caerulea caerulea, P. c. obscura

 - High counts: in the east, 45 at Indian Cave SP, Nemaha and Richardson Cos 26 Apr 2014, 45 at Fontenelle Forest, Sarpy Co 22 Apr 2016, and 22 at Towl Park, Omaha, Douglas Co 12 May 2016, and in the west 30 on Old Stage Rd, Scotts Bluff Co 24 May 2007, 9 there 28 May 2016, and 8 in Scotts Bluff Co 2 May 2001.

 Summer: Prior to the late 1990s, this species was confined to the east; Bruner et al (1904), Rapp et al (1958), and Mollhoff (2001a) showed an essentially unchanged distribution for some 100 years primarily in the southeast, although Mollhoff (2001a) stated that it was reported “at scattered sites along the Missouri River as far as its confluence with the Niobrara River”.
 During 2006-2011, however, breeding reports increased in the Missouri River Valley north and west to Dakota and Knox Cos (Mollhoff 2016).
-The only reports north and east of the Elkhorn River Valley in 1984-1989 were one each for Dakota and Knox Cos (Mollhoff 2001a), but during 2009-2014 there were 13, presumably eastern birds expanding and consolidating their range.
+The only reports north and east of the Elkhorn River Valley in 1984-1989 were one each for Dakota and Knox Cos (Mollhoff 2001a), but during 2009-2014 there were 13, presumably eastern birds consolidating their range.
 One of 2-4 birds at Ashford Scout Camp, Thurston Co, was carrying food 11 Jun 2006, the first breeding record in the extreme northeast.
 Reports increased in Seward, Saline, and Jefferson Cos also (Mollhoff 2016), although it is absent in summer in the Rainwater Basin, where habitat is unavailable or very limited (Jorgensen 2012).

 Blue-gray Gnatcatcher has been expanding its range northward along Colorado’s eastern foothills for some time, apparently part of a general shift northward there during the last three decades (Hitch and LeBurg 2007, Kershner and Ellison 2012).
 The first records of this western population reaching Nebraska were on 19 Jun 1993, when a single territorial bird was found in limber pines in western Kimball Co (incorrectly cited 16 Jun in Grzybowski 1993), and another was there 24 Jun 1995.
 A family group was seen in the same area, including adults feeding dependent young, 22 Aug 1999, and four nests with eggs were located there 10-11 Jun 2000 (Mollhoff 2001b).
 Expansion of the western range northeastward is discussed below.